Laystral/ReefMobile-API/README.md

 # Free Mobile API Wrapper for React Native

-This project is a React Native wrapper for the Free Mobile API, providing seamless integration and interaction with Free Mobile services.
+This project is a React Native wrapper for the Free Mobile API, providing seamless integration and interaction with Free Mobile services, managed by Laystral.

 ## Table of Contents